▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 ADZ133 MHz160 MHz (40 x 4)

-AMD never officially released a 160 MHz part because they felt it would cannibalize sales of their upcoming Pentium-class K5 (a.k.a.
-5K86) processor.
-The K5 ended up being a total flop, and most people who bought the ADZ “133 MHz” ran it at 160 MHz anyway.
+AMD never released a 160 MHz part.
+Feared it would cannibalize their upcoming K5 (5K86).
+The K5 ended up being a total flop.
+Most people who bought the ADZ “133 MHz” ran it at 160 MHz anyway.

 AMD Am5x86-P75 ADZ installed on the Compaq Portable 486c motherboard